-The town is a perfect place to wander about picturesque streets and sit on a park bench in the shade of a pink Oleander, taking in the views while listening to a trickling fountain or someone playing classic Spanish guitar.
-However, to fully enjoy la cuidad soñada (the dream city), you must spend at least a night.
+It is a perfect place to wander about picturesque streets and sit on a park bench in the shade of a pink Oleander, taking in the views while listening to a trickling fountain or some classic Spanish guitar.
+However, to fully enjoy la cuidad soñada (the city of dreams), you must spend at least a night.

 Here are a dozen + one reasons why: